EBISPOT/DUO/README.md

 - A query for datasets consented for cancer research **WILL NOT** retrieve datasets consented for lung cancer, because lung cancer is a subtype of cancer in a disease hierarchy and the ontology needs to ensure the datasets will only be used to study specifically lung cancer.
 - A query for datasets consented for lung cancer research **WILL** retrieve datasets consented for cancer, as lung cancer is a subtype of cancer in a disease hierarchy.

-The image below illustrates an example of matching a query and how studies labeled with Consent Codes/ Data Use Ontology terms  can be mapped to the data use ontology tree.
+The image below illustrates an example of matching a query and how studies labeled with Data use categories/ Data Use Ontology terms  can be mapped to the data use ontology tree.

 1. A researcher describes he would like to study Melanoma and find all datasets compatible with this research purpose.
 2. A matching algorithm will start by detecting Melanoma research in the ontology hierarchy (dotted circle) and will return every datasets that is labeled with PARENT NODES, going up in the hierarchical ontology tree/ directed acyclic graph.